Soul Tracks - Tracking the World's Greatest Soul Music

 In the early 90s, Saunders became a founding member and lead singer for Jazzhole, an acid jazz group that attained a significant following in Europe .
 Their innovative and somewhat eclectic jazz and soul stylings made them critical favorites, although they've never received the popular attention that their excellent writing, singing and playing deserve.

 While Saunders remained part of Jazzhole, his work with McFerren convinced him that he truly wanted to express himself through solo work.
-Thus, he formed a record label (Black Honey) and, in 2003, released his first solo recording, Enter My MindEnter is an ambitious, incredibly performed shot back to the mellow soul and early acid jazz sounds of the late 70s and early 80s.
+Thus, he formed a record label (Black Honey) and, in 2003, released his first solo recording, Enter My MindEnter was an ambitious, incredibly performed shot back to the mellow soul and early acid jazz sounds of the late 70s and early 80s.
 And while one can hear traces of Rufus, Incognito and Earth Wind & Fire at various times on the disc, Saunders' nimble voice and creative arrangements keep the sound from being derivative in any way.

 As you would expect given Saunders' jazz roots, Enter My Mind avoids the death trap of dominant electronics, relying more on strong, organic rhythm sections around a Fender Rhodes lead, and nice jazzy touches such as flutes and guitars in various spots.
 But the highlight is the breathtaking vocal arrangements, with Saunders' cool lead surrounded by great choirs that include such notable vocalists as Fonzi Thorton and Tawatha Agee.